sfigg/commercialization-public/customize/desktop/unattend/changed-answer-file-settings-for-windows-10-build-1709.md

 ---
 # Changed answer file settings for Windows 10 for desktop editions, build 1709

-This topic describes Windows 10, version 1709 answer-file settings that have changed since Windows 10 for desktop editions (Home, Pro, Enterprise, and Education), version 1703.
+This topic describes Windows 10, version 1709 answer file settings that have changed since Windows 10 for desktop editions (Home, Pro, Enterprise, and Education), version 1703.

-## New Windows Settings
+## New Windows settings

 | Setting name                                           | Description                                                                      |
 |:-------------------------------------------------------|:---------------------------------------------------------------------------------|
 | [Microsoft-Windows-Shell-Setup-OEMInformation-SupportProvider](microsoft-windows-shell-setup-oeminformation-supportprovider.md)           | New.
 Specifies the name of the OEM support app or website to display in the Get Help app.
 If not provided, the default System Manufacturer name (from msinfo32.exe) will be used. |

-## Deprecated Windows Settings
+## Deprecated Windows settings

 | Setting name                                           | Description                                                                      |
 |:-------------------------------------------------------|:---------------------------------------------------------------------------------|